 Doc Films does not impose many restrictions on its programming.
 Anyone can propose a film series.
 Series may highlight the work of a particular director, star, screenwriter, cinematographer, or any other craftsmen worthy of a retrospective.
 Series may also be organized around genres, periods, national cinemas, political ideologies, or more abstract themes.

 As a general rule, films can only be shown once as part of a weekday series within a four year period.
-Secondly, unless originally released in digital format, all films must be shown on 16mm/35mm.
-Every film series proposal must consist of ten titles in addition to two alternates should any of the other titles prove unavailable.
+Click here for a list of all the films shown at Doc since 1936 (.xls).-->Every film series proposal must consist of ten titles in addition to two alternates should any of the other titles prove unavailable.
 Any film series proposal must include firm distribution as well as an accurate cost estimate for renting and shipping.

 Internet Movie Database or All Movie Guide should provide pertinent information on title, director, year, country and running time.
-Read How to Find Distribution to learn about where to find information on the distributor and the estimated rental and shipping costs.
 If you are interested in the programming at Doc, please subscribe to our programming mailing list.
 Contact us at firstname.lastname@example.org if you have any questions.

 At our weekly programming meetings we discuss potential series for the next calendar.
 One need not be a Doc volunteer or affiliated with the university to take part in this dialogue, or to propose a series.
-The time and place of Winter 2013 Programming meetings take place Tuesdays at 6PM on the first floor of Ida Noyes.
+Meetings generally take place Thursdays at 5PM in Ida Noyes.

 Anyone can volunteer at Doc Films, though priority will be given to University of Chicago students.
 Volunteers are asked to commit to working one screening per week for the duration of the quarter in one of the capacities listed below.
 In exchange, each volunteer receives a pass that admits him or her and a guest to every Doc Films screening that quarter.
 We do not ask that volunteers spend much time at Doc, but it is very important that they respect whatever commitment they do make.